AlexGlan/AlexGlan/README.md

 ### Hi there 👋

 I like to code stuff.
-At the moment I'm primarily a front-end developer, but I follow my curiousity.
+At the moment I'm primarily a web developer with a front-end orientation, but I follow my curiousity.

 🐛 Warning: bugs ahead!